top of page

 10. Know they can take care of their needs

-11. Be aware of your own reactions, responses, discomfort, defences, story
+11. Be aware of our own reactions, responses, discomfort, defences, story

 In my next blog, I'll cover how to create safe, sacred containers, and how to hold the energetic authority.